3 Check your knowledge quiz

 Choose the best answer.

-2) The second graph shows that in Year Two the water usage was per guest per night.
+3) The second graph shows that between Year One and Year Two water usage per guest per night.

 Cash Purchases